andreasgruener/homebridge-awesome-http-sensor/README.md

 8. HTTP Content Type - application/text or application/json or quite common
 9. Status URL - add the status URL - be aware that the status URL is prepended with the base url from above 9a. what the heck is a base url - you may safely ignore it (leave it empty) the status url alone is enough
-10. add the turn on url - see 9 and 9a
-11. add the turn off url - see 9 and 9a
 12. click save
 13. since we use a static platform, you need to restart homebridge (top right corner)
 13. head over to the accessories pages